MainShayne233/mainshayne233.github.io/_posts/2019-05-24-genserver-memory-issue.md

 {:ok, #PID<0.157.0>}
 ```

-Once started, the worker will beging running its task.
+Once started, the worker will begin running its task.
 As the worker runs, you'll see the memory usage climb.
 When I've run this, the memory usage gets to be about ~500MB.

 ![Observer While Task Runs](/img/2019-05-24-genserver-memory-issue/observer_1.png)